kontainapp/km/docs/build.md

 **If you are not using VS Code, it is your responsibility to run clang-format with `.clang-format` (from the repo) before any PR**

-Some of the style points we maintainin C which are not enforced by clang:
+Some of the style points we maintaining C which are not enforced by clang:

 * never use single line `if () statement;` - always use `{}`,i.e. `if() {statement;}`
 * single line comments are usually `//`, multiple lines `/* ... */`